IndexThePlanet/Logan/Accessions.md

 ## Introduction

 This is a short tutorial to explain how to download several accessions.
 This is valid for both contigs or unitigs.
-In this example, we will download contigs.
+In this example, we will download unitigs.

 ## Setup